 Hassan Bouharrouti’s documentary film was screened in Brussels on Monday evening on the occasion of Morocco’s celebration of Independence Day, and followed by an open discussion.

-The film director pointed out the widespread ignorance regarding the underlying reality of the Sahara dispute:
+The film director pointed out the widespread ignorance regarding the underlying reality of the Western Sahara dispute:

 Many people seem to have ignored the fact that the Polisario Front grew out of struggle against Spanish colonization of the South of Morocco, and in the wake of the national liberation movement.